How a Copywriter Uses Press Releases to Boost Your Profits

 The person reading your press release is mining for gold in a field of mud.
 Most press releases are self-serving rubbish, but media outlets must deal with a vast number of them.
 The journalist or editor reading your piece needs to be able to get the story, the angle, and any quotes in just a few short seconds.

 If your press release is to be used, then you need to keep it very short and easy to read (or skim through).
 Keep your release to less than one printed page.
 In terms of words that means less than 500 words and 350 is even better!
 Split the document into three sections and, where possible, use bullet points to make it easier for the reader to scan the page for important points.

 Use the first section to sell the piece of news that you want to get published.
 Think from the perspective of the reader rather than your own perspective.
 This is a summary paragraph where you introduce the who, what, where, when and why/how of the document.

 In the second section, you should expand on the points in the first part.
 Here you can use a couple of quotes from relevant and interesting people.
-Try to avoid generic puffery from the CEO or MD but choose words from people relevant to your readers such as users of your service or product.
-Where relevant include statistics, web links, and images.
+Try to avoid generic puffery from the CEO or MD but choose words from people related to your readers such as users of your service or product; where relevant include statistics, web links, and images.

 Contact me HERE and we can start working on building your media marketing presence!

 DOWNLOAD – FREE!
 Your Press Release Template (Word/Google Docs file)